 For a full list of your medical and health care benefits, please visit: https://www2.gov.bc.ca/gov/content/health/health-drug-coverage/msp/bc-residents/benefits.

-All international students in Canada must have health insurance, and this isn’t optional.
+All international students in Canada must have health insurance, which isn’t optional.
 Health insurance could save your finances (and your life) in the event of a medical emergency.

 If you live in BC for 6 months or more, you must apply for MSP cover.

 You must apply for MSP as soon as you arrive in BC.
 You cannot apply for MSP before you arrive.
-For newcomers to British Columbia, there is a 90-day waiting period to begin MSP coverage (MSP coverage becomes effective 90 days after arrival in BC), therefore it is advisable to purchase temporary private medical insurance for the interim, in case of emergency.
+There is a 90-day waiting period for newcomers to British Columbia to begin MSP coverage (MSP coverage becomes effective 90 days after arrival in BC); therefore, it is advisable to purchase temporary private medical insurance for the interim, in case of emergency.

 MSP does not cover dental care, prescription drugs, routine vision care (such as eye examinations or corrective lenses), or travel.